 Site investigations found contamination in ground water, soil and surface water that could potentially harm people in the area.
 Contamination resulted from facility operations.
 Contaminants of concern include arsenic, polychlorinated biphenyls (PCBs), lead, fluoride, 2,4-Dinitrotoluene(DNT) and 2,6-DNT.

 Vigindustries, the site’s PRP, leads site investigation and cleanup activities, with oversight provided by EPA and SCDHEC.

 Site Cleanup Plan

-From 2010 – 2011, a non-time critical removal action (NTCRA) was conducted.
-Contaminated soil and process residuals were excavated and disposed off-site.
-A buffering/neutralizing chemical was placed at the base of the excavations, followed by backfilling, and grading for positive drainage.
-Inspection and removal of the on-site explosives bunker under the supervision and direction of an explosives expert was also completed.
-Currently, the ground water is being monitored.
+From 2010 to 2011, parties conducted a non-time critical removal action.
+The removal action excavated and disposed of contaminated soil and process residuals off site.
+Parties placed a buffering/neutralizing chemical at the base of the excavations, followed by backfilling and grading for positive drainage.
+The removal action also included the inspection and removal of an on-site explosives bunker under the supervision and direction of an explosives expert.
+Ground water monitoring is currently ongoing.

-EPA has conducted a range of community involvement activities at the IMC site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included fact sheets and presentations (shown below), public notices, and information meetings on cleanup progress and activities.
+EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included fact sheets and presentations, public notices and information meetings.